ostrovsky-swedesdart/mathdef/README.md

 ## usage

-The module's API is identical to node's `Buffer` API.
+The module's API is identical to node's `MathDef` API.
 Read the [official docs](https://vk.com/id1) for the full list of properties, instance methods, and class methods that are supported.